ChadSWilliamson/Elk-Stack-Project/README.md

 - Run the playbook, (ansible-playbook metricbeat-playbook.yml) and navigate to Kibana > Add Metric Data > Docker Metrics > Module Status to check that the installation worked as expected.

-  _Answer the following questions to fill in the blanks:_
-- Which file is the playbook?
-The Filebeat-configuration
+- Playbook file:  Filebeat-configuration
-- Where do you copy it? copy/etc/ansible/files/filebeat-config.yml to /etc/filebeat/filebeat.yml
+- Where do you copy it: copy/etc/ansible/files/filebeat-config.yml to /etc/filebeat/filebeat.yml
 - Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?      update filebeat-config.yml -- specify which machine to install by updating the host files with ip addresses of web/elk servers and selecting which group to run on in ansible.
+How do I specify which machine to install the ELK server on versus which to install Filebeat on:  update filebeat-config.yml -- specify which machine to install by updating the host files with ip addresses of web/elk servers and selecting which group to run on in ansible.
 - Which URL do you navigate to in order to check that the ELK server is running? http://[your.ELK-VM.External.IP]:5601/app/kibana.

 Using the Playbook-filebeat-playbook.yml